Appennino Parmense Orientale

 The climate is a sub-continental one, so we have cold and snowing winter and summer not too hot due to the sea influence and wind action.

 Inside the area there is a thick network of trails marked and maintained by C.A.I.
 Club Alpino Italiano Sezione di Parma, introducing the hiker to the discovery of all the main landscape’s features, to visit the numerous small lakes and to the observation of the ancient glacier’s traces.

 An easy and very satisfactory trail marked 00 and oriented W to E crosses the whole chain along the main boundary’s ridge dividing Emilia-Romagna to Tuscany.
 This trail constitutes the Parmese tract of G.E.A.
 Grande Escursione Appenninica (Great Apennines Trail) from Passo dei Due Santi to Bocca Trabaria.

-The most interesting walks, on well worn paths, are:
+Most interesting walks, on well worn paths:

 - Trail 00 from Passo del Cirone m.
 1255 to Passo del Lagastrello m.
 1153 (Parmese tract)